Typeface vs Font: Unravelling the Mystery of Letters

 Step 3: Refinement

-Adjust the details of each character, ensuring consistency across the typeface.
+Adjust the details of each character to ensure consistency across the typeface.

 Step 4: Expand the Character Set